antoinevignau/source/ensoniq/README.md

-This is MASOS for the Apple IIgs
+This is MASOS for the Apple IIgs.
-Ensoniq disks file export
+It exports files from Ensoniq disks.

 * How does it work?
 * 1. The program opens the filename pointed by pFILE